‘I Go Hard Like Vladimir Putin’: Watch Hit Video By Putin-Loving African Rappers

 “I don’t really understand these rappers’ motivations, unless they want to win favor with the Russian authorities,” one Guinean immigrant in Russia, who declined to use his name, told the French TV network France 24.
 “The fact that the rap addresses ‘blacks’ and tells them to ‘work hard’ reflects the negative stereotype that ‘blacks don’t work hard.’
 It will only reinforce xenophobia.”

-Vladimir Putin Sets Stage For World War 3, Officially Names NATO, U.S. Top Threats To Russia

-While the A.M.G. rappers say that Putin presents a strong role model for other people of African descent, the Russian leader has also become a hero to white supremacists in the United States.
+While the A.M.G. rappers say that Putin presents a string role model for other people of African descent, the Russian leader has also become a hero to white supremacists in the United States.

 For example, former Ku Klux Klan leader David Duke has said that Putin’s Russia “holds the key to white survival,” and white nationalist leader Matthew Heimbach calls Putin “the lead of the free world.”

-[Featured Image by Architects Music Group Publicity]
+[Featured Image By Architects Music Group Publicity]